Nicole-LijuanChen/Patterns-in-Amazon-customer-ratings/README.md

 <!-- Brief Indented Explaination, you can choose what type you want -->
 <!-- Type 1 -->
->Compare the customer ratings in Beauty and Books category.
+>Compare Amazon customer ratings in Beauty and Books category.